griffinwork40/griffinwork40/README.md

 Plus MCP servers for Cursor, ElevenLabs voice agents, and Twilio — pinned below.

-On the bench: [whisper-app](https://github.com/griffinwork40/whisper-app) (on-device macOS dictation, mlx-whisper) and [termauto](https://github.com/griffinwork40/termauto) (local LLM shell completion) — v0, Apple Silicon only.
+On the bench: [whisper-app](https://github.com/griffinwork40/whisper-app) (on-device macOS dictation, mlx-whisper) and [umber](https://github.com/griffinwork40/umber) A sleek swift terminal + editor for Mac (no AI-features).

 ## Work with me